Sofia Sakorafa

 Sofia Sakorafa (Σοφία Σακοράφα, born 29 April 1957 in Trikala, Greece) is a Greek-Palestinian politician and former javelin thrower.
 She was a Member of the European Parliament for Greece as member of the political party MeRA25, having formerly sat for Syriza and before that served, from June 2012 to July 2014, as a Syriza Member of the Hellenic Parliament.
-She now serves as a deputy speaker in the Hellenic Parliament for the MeRA25 party.
+She served as a deputy speaker in the Hellenic Parliament for the MeRA25 party.

 She is the president of Association hellénique d'athlétisme amateur (SEGAS).

 Education

 Sakorafa graduated in physical education from the Aristotle University of Thessaloniki.

 Athletics

-She started competing in athletics at age fifteen as a member of Trikala Gymnastic Club.
-In total, Sakorafa – often pushed by her antagonism with Anna Verouli – broke the Greek record for the javelin seventeen times.
+She started competing in athletics as a member of Trikala Gymnastic Club.
 She competed in the 1976 and 1980 Summer Olympics.